threefoldfoundation/info_cloud/src/evdc/evdc_peertube.md

 ![](img/evdc_peertube_06_tfc_sso.png)

-Once you've done that, you'rte connected and you can start uploading your videos, or inviting others to join your Peertube server.
+Once you've done that, you're connected and you can start uploading your videos, or inviting others to join your Peertube server.

 ![](img/evdc_peertube_07_runs.png)